GarrettBoggs/pizza-site/README.md

 **Example Output:** [You ordered a medium pizza with pepperoni and ham.
 The price is 6]

+* It now will insert commas when more than two toppings are ordered

+**Example Input:** Pizza Size medium, Pepperoni, Ham, Green Peppers

+**Example Output:** [You ordered a medium pizza with pepperoni, ham, and green peppers.
+The price is 6.5]

 * It now will total up price for different pizzas.

 **Example Input:** Pizza Size medium, Pepperoni, Ham